Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - Validating Contracts
 - Receiving Contract signatures (accept, reject, revoke)
 - Validating Contract signatures
-- Providing the X.509 certificates containing the public key of the keypair of which the private key was used by the Peer to create signatures
+- Providing the X.509 certificates containing the Public Key of the keypair of which the private key was used by the Peer to create signatures
 - Providing Contracts involving a specific Peer

 It is **RECOMMENDED** to implement the Contract Manager functionality separate from the Inway functionality, in order to be able to have multiple Inways that are configured by one Contract Manager.